blinky893/jtd-personal-blog/index.md

 ## ... and who helped me

-But I couldn't have done any of these things without the help of the developers who took the time to document their knowledge and share their skills - thank you.
+But I couldn't have learned any of these skills without the help of developers who took the time to document their knowledge and share their skills - thank you.

-In particular, I'd like to thank the community behind the template for this site at [Just the docs](https://just-the-docs.github.io/just-the-docs/) for creating such a helpful template.
+In particular, I'd like to thank the community behind the template for this site at [Just the docs](https://just-the-docs.github.io/just-the-docs/).

 If you'd like to try building your own site like this one, you may enjoy reading [my story behind the site](/docs/3-about-this-site/).